apollo

 Special Advise

-• Your doctor may advise you to get a regular kidney function test and potassium levels in the body while taking NEBIVOLOL.
+• Your doctor may recommend periodic tests to check kidney function and potassium levels while you are on Nebivolol.

-• Maintain a gap of two hours between NEBIVOLOL and multivitamins and minerals as they might decrease the effects of NEBIVOLOL.
+• Maintain a gap of at least two hours between taking Nebivolol and any multivitamins or mineral supplements, as they may reduce the effectiveness of the medicine.

 Patients Concern